Grading the Game: Seahawks get low marks on offense and defense in season-ending loss to Falcons

 Seattle knew it might need to win a shootout.
 But after some bright moments early, the Seahawks largely wilted against a young Atlanta defense.

+After gaining 89 yards on the first drive, Seattle had just 131 the next two quarters as the Falcons blew the game open.

 The pass protection was stellar early.
-Garry Gilliam, largely matched up against Vic Beasley (who led the NFL with 15.5 sacks), kept Beasley at bay on what was a 33-yard pass from Wilson to Paul Richardson on Seattle’s second series to set up field goal.
+Garry Gilliam, largely matched up against Vic Beasley, who led the NFL with 15½ sacks, kept Beasley at bay on what was a 33-yard pass from Russell Wilson to Paul Richardson on Seattle’s second series to set up field goal, for instance.

-And Russell Wilson had plenty of time on most plays on the first drive of the game, an efficient 14-play, 89-yard march.
+And Wilson had plenty of time on most plays on the first drive of the game when he was 4 of 4 for 40 yards while Rawls rushed six times for 29 yards.

-But the Seattle offensive line was largely overwhelmed throughout the second and third quarters as the Falcons took charge.
+But once the Falcons got the lead and the Georgia Dome crowd got into it, the Atlanta defense got more aggressive and the Seahawks couldn’t consistently respond.

+Rawls, so dynamic last week in gaining 161 yards, was held to just 5 yards the final three quarters as the Seattle rushing attack largely consisted of Wilson scrambling — he led the Seahawks with 49 yards on six attempts.

 Wilson was far from flawless throwing, notably missing an open Doug Baldwin deep down the middle early in the fourth quarter.